RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests.md

 #### Execute All Tests from a Specific Directory

-Specify a path to atomics folder, example C:\AtomicRedTeam\atomics
+Specify a custom path to your atomics folder, example C:\AtomicRedTeam\atomics

 ```powershell
 Invoke-AtomicTest All -PathToAtomicsFolder C:\AtomicRedTeam\atomics